mondoohq/installer/README.md

 # Installation

-The most easy way to install `cnquery` & `cnspec` is to use the install script.
+The easiest way to install `cnquery` & `cnspec` is to use the install script.
 It

 ### via Shell Script (Linux and macOS)